sguzunov/docs/docs/tutorials/01_javascript/js-tutorial.md

 We will start with the **Portfolio** window, where we will demonstrate **registering an Interop method** (`SetParty()`), which, when called, will trigger the window to re-load the portfolio for the selected **party** (client).

 Since different applications might be using different party identifiers, when we define a party, we will define it as a `Composite` and use the party ID's as members of this composite parameter.
-We also need to check if this has not been already defined, and either re-use it directly, if it contains all we need, or consult with the other developer teams to include our party ID.
+We also need to check if this hasn't been already defined, and either re-use it directly, if it contains all we need, or consult with the other developer teams to include our party ID.

 Assuming we are the first to propose the **party** object, our method registration will have: